hechuanray/vsts-agent/docs/preview/conditions.md

 * TODO: (REVIEW) Custom dictionaries are not supported.
 Currently there is no use-case w.r.t. conditionals.

 #### Null
-Null is a special type that is returned from dictionary accessor misses.
+Null is a special type that is returned from dictionary accessor misses only.
 There is no keyword for null.

 TODO: Probably easy to add null keyword if required, but is there a use case?